AndrewJBateman/angular-budget-app/README.md

 ## :clipboard: Status & To-do list

-* Status: Completed, updated may 2021.
-This is working in desktop mode but does not resize correctly to mobile size.
+* Status: Working in desktop mode but does not resize correctly to mobile size.
 * To-do: nothing

 ## :clap: Inspiration